 The case of Smith v.
 Daniel, No. 1D17-4240, 2018 WL 2472584 (Fla.
 Dist.
 Ct.
 App.
 June 4, 2018) deals with the statute in a slightly different way.
 It places more emphasis on the best interest of the child, due to the fact that parental responsibility and supervised parenting time were granted without substantial evidence.
 The former wife issued a domestic violence protection order against the former husband.
 It is unclear whether the court considered this in the determination of what is in the child’s best interest.
 Therefore, this part of the case was reversed and remanded in order to determine what factors were in the best interest of the child.

 All of the terms and conditions stated within Florida Statute §61.13 only help contribute to what situation is least harmful and most positive to a child or children involved in a dissolution of marriage.
 Described above are only some sections from the statute that are some of the most important factors and considerations involving a child’s best interests.
-The BIOTC standard is an extremely important and influential understanding that is used to determine many cases involving children in the dissolution of a marriage.
+The Best Interest of the Child Standard is an extremely important and influential understanding that is used to determine many cases involving children in the dissolution of a marriage.

 Mahoney v.
 Mahoney, No. 1D17-2071, 2018 WL 3351278, at *1 (Fla.
 Dist.
 Ct.
 App.
 July 9, 2018)